licton/lovelicton/content/your_voice_your_choice_2019.md

 ## Your Voice, Your Choice Prioritization

 Want to help Seattle prioritize how to spend $2 million of the city’s budget on park and street improvements?
-Community project prioritization is now open for [Your Voice, Your Choice: Parks & Streets] (http://www.seattle.gov/neighborhoods/programs-and-services/your-voice-your-choice).
+Community project prioritization is now open for [Your Voice, Your Choice: Parks & Streets](http://www.seattle.gov/neighborhoods/programs-and-services/your-voice-your-choice).
 Anyone can participate in Project Development if they live, work, go to school, receive services, volunteer, or have a connection to the City of Seattle.

 If you would like to attend a prioritization meeting in person, there are two upcoming events for District 5.